chdir/aidl2/README.md

 ### Current status

-This project is in early alpha.
-It is not nearly as well-tested as original aidl tool, but most features are there.
+This project is in alpha stage.
+It is not nearly as well-tested as original aidl tool, but all features are there.
 If you decide to use it, make sure to read the generated code, to avoid any unpleasant surprises.

 ### Usage